 Is Venture Debt The Right Choice For You?

 While venture debt has a lot of upsides, it’s not right for every business or for every stage.
 There are several circumstances in which venture debt would not be your startup’s best option, including:

 - There is no clear use for the capital

-It’s extremely important that any funds borrowed are used in areas of the business that create value.
+It’s extremely important to use borrowed funds in business areas that create value.
 If your company has excess debt capital on your balance sheet, it simply shows an added cost with no discernible benefit.
 The same is true of raising excess equity, as it would cause unnecessary dilution.

 - If your business is not achieving Product-Market Fit

 If your company hasn’t found its fit in the market, it would be too early for the large majority of venture capital firms.
 Venture debt could be the answer if you’re on your way to achieving product-market fit as some debt providers, such as Venbridge, specialize in empowering up-and-coming startups.
 However, if you’re not confident your business can make its monthly fixed interest payment as well as the principal paid at the end of the term, then venture debt is not the right choice for you.

 - If your business has declining Revenue/Margin/Profit with no plan for improvement

 Fast-growing companies use venture debt when the value created via capital investment exceeds the cost of capital.
 For example, if you are only growing by 5%, it doesn’t make sense to borrow at 15% interest unless it’s to bridge a gap or to get over a temporary dip in your finances.
 Similarly, if your customer acquisition costs are getting higher, or your churn rate is increasing and you don’t have a plan for improving these metrics, a loan isn’t going to make sense.

 What To Look For In Venture Debt